fangfufu/reddit-regex-counter/README.md

 # reddit-regex-counter
 Count the number of regex appearances in a subreddit between a certain period of time

 ## Description
+This package is a wrapper for [psaw](https://github.com/dmarx/psaw).
+It allows the user to easily count the number of a certain regex pattern within a subreddit.
+The regex matches are outputted to a dictionary, with the words themselves being the keys, and the number of occurrences as the values.

 ## License

-    AutoDD - Automatically does the "due diligence" for you.
+    reddit-regix-counter - count the number of regex appearance within a subreddit during a certain period.

     Copyright (C) 2020  Fufu Fang

     This program is free software: you can redistribute it and/or modify